stel-furet/Mviz/bug_list.md

 - **Remove Plugin Buttons**: Remove the "Remove Plugin" buttons from channel strips as they are no longer needed

 ## Planned Plugin Conversions
-- **Convert Nebula to Plugin**: Migrate all 41 Nebula controls (including 9 audio reactive toggles) from header panel to plugin mixer channel strip (Phase 1) - IN PROGRESS
+- **Convert Fluidity to Plugin**: Migrate all 13 Fluidity controls + preset system to plugin architecture
-- **Convert Fluidity to Plugin**: Migrate all 13 Fluidity controls + preset system to plugin architecture (Phase 2)
+- **Convert IZ to Plugin**: Migrate Infinite Zoom controls to plugin architecture
+- **Convert WebGL/Starfall to Plugin**: Migrate WebGL visualization to plugin architecture

-## Recently Fixed
+## Architecture Notes
-- ✅ Nebula ON/OFF Toggle Sync - Fixed synchronization between mixer and header button
-- ✅ Placeholder handles for Audio and Kaleidoscope channels (non-functional, no arrows)
-- ✅ Drop indicators showing left border highlight during drag operations
+- **Single Kaleidoscope Canvas**: All sources (video, native viz, plugins) composite to one canvas at z-index 100.
+Z-index ordering fully dynamic and mixer-controlled.
+- **Plugin-Agnostic Rendering**: Future plugins work seamlessly with zero code changes.
+Generic property handling for opacity, blend modes, backgrounds.
+- **Shared Canvas Architecture**: Both custom and official AudioMotion analyzers share the same canvas for seamless switching.